 The Risk Management Committee which currently consists Mr. Jaruwat Traithavil as Chairman of the Risk Management Committee Mr. Monrak Saengsastra Mr.Maruth Saengsastra and Miss Somruthai Boonyarit as members.
 The scope of duties of Risk Management Committee, the board of directors have set According to the Risk Management Committee charter under the Enterprise wide risk management framework.

-In 2022, Risk Management Committee has a total of 2 meetings which the Risk Management Committee attended complete quorum in every meeting.
+In 2023, Risk Management Committee has a total of 2 meetings which the Risk Management Committee attended complete quorum in every meeting.
 The summarize of importance performing of duties as follows;

 - 1. Determine and review Enterprise wide Risk management framework to be appropriate consistent with strategic plan and company's operation among change in situation. - 2.
 Follow up, evaluate and gives suggestion on operation and other company project investment.
 This is to ensure that the management level is managed by considering to be under an acceptable risk level as importance.
 There are a guideline to define control measures or risk mitigation which is concrete and can be put into practice in order to reduce the damage that may occur in a timely manner. - 3.
-Consider to give comments and approval to prepare Enterprise Risk Management report 2022, by determine to be in the line with business direction, strategic plan and organizational goals including reporting the results of Enterprise Risk Management to the Board of directors. - 4.
+Consider to give comments and approval to prepare Enterprise Risk Management report 2023, by determine to be in the line with business direction, strategic plan and organizational goals including reporting the results of Enterprise Risk Management to the Board of directors. - 4.
 To support and encourage risk management culture in the organization so employees in every level are able to participate in the risk management related to the work under their responsibility.

 The Risk Management Committee is assured that the Company's risk assessment is continuing in an effective manner and align with Good Corporate Governance policy.
-In addition, the Company has internal audit process is sufficient and suitable with the business operation that fully follow the law and related regulations.